25 Best DIY Halloween Costumes for All Ages

 Have a little one that loves Handy Manny or maybe wants to be just like Dad?!
 This adorable DIY costume is easy to throw together last minute and chances are you already have everything you need.

-Jungle Cruise was a big blockbuster summer 2021!
+Jungle Cruise was a big blockbuster summer of 2021!
 Although they do sell the characters’ official costumes from Target, this seems like a great DIY opportunity!
-For Dr. Lily Houghton, you can dress your little ones (or yourself) using this Jungle Cruise hat, a button-down teal shirt, cargo pants, and boots.
-You can use this as a guide for an adult version – perfect for Halloween 2021!
+For Dr. Lily Houghton, you can dress using this Jungle Cruise hat, a button-down teal shirt, khaki pleated pants, a wide brown belt, and boots!

 Here’s what she shared about this simple DIY costume: